luckylooke/dragular/readme.markdown

 # Todo towards 3.0.0

 - improving docs
-- use destination container settings (will help in mixed enviroment see bellow)
-- renaming dragular events to be more dragular specific (dragulardrop instead of drop etc..)
 - options.isCopy function (allows conditional copy option)
 - fixing mixed enviroment with containers with model and without model
 - solve ngRepeat filtered